-Below is a general overview of the training requirements for vascular surgery certification.
-For complete details, please refer to the ABS Booklet of Information – Vascular Surgery.
+Below is a general overview of the training requirements for hand surgery certification.

 Most questions can be answered with the information available on our website.
-For specific inquiries, please contact the vascular surgery exam manager.
+For specific inquiries, please contact the hand surgery exam manager.

 Please use the form below to contact the appropriate exam coordinator.
 They will respond as soon as possible.